yunfeixie233/TextArena/textarena/envs/games/README.md

 - update README for SpellingBee
 - update README for TicTacToe
 - update README for TruthAndDeception
+- update README for wildTicTacToe
+- update README for UltimateTicTacToe
+- update code/README for SimpleNegotiation

 ## code, readme & test-run
 - update code/README for Othello [broken]